FreeBeings-io/haf-plug-play/README.md

 **Example**

-Create `.env` file with the above variables in the root folder and run:
+Create `.env` file with the above variables in the root folder of the repo and run:

 ```
 docker build -t hpp-podping .